umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor-tinymce/configuration.md

 ![Toolbar: All options enabled](../../built-in-property-editors/rich-text-editor/images/toolbar-full-11.png)

-In the examble above, all 34 options have been enabled.
-The options include copy/paste buttons, font styles like bold and italics, bullet lists and options to embed videos and insert images.
+In the example above, all 34 options have been enabled.
+These options include copy/paste buttons, font styles like bold and italics, bullet lists, and options to embed videos and insert images.

 ## Stylesheets